-A joint specialization of the Department of Architecture and Department of Urban and Regional Planning, the 1.5-year Master of Science in Architecture specializing in Historic Preservation and Urban Design exposes students to the challenges, skills and concepts of historic preservation and urban design in preparation for professional practice in the field.
-Students from diverse backgrounds in environmental design, architecture, urban planning, history, law, art history and other fields may qualify for the program.
+Students in the MS in Architecture program may choose to focus their path of study on the challenges, skills and concepts of historic preservation and urban design in preparation for professional practice in the field.
+Courses in this area are broadly suited for students with backgrounds in environmental design, architecture, urban planning, history, law, art history and other fields.

 If you are interested in becoming a professional historic preservationist, you may wish to review the Secretary of the Interior's requirements, which include a combination of education and experience.